earlfernando/Toy-train/README.md

 # Toy-train
-Project for Ekkono
-Look in the jupyter notebook for more details about the project
+Project for Ekkono -Look in the jupyter notebook for more details about the project